-F3 Uranium Corp. (formerly Fission 3.0 Corp.)
-Notes to the consolidated financial statements For the year ended June 30, 2023 (Expressed in Canadian dollars - Audited)
+F3 Uranium Corp.

+(formerly Fission 3.0 Corp.)

+Notes to the condensed interim consolidated financial statements For the three months ended September 30, 2023 (Expressed in Canadian dollars)

 9. Flow-though share premium liability

 A summary of the changes in the Company's flow-though share premium liability is as follows: